Should You Invest in the First Trust Natural Gas ETF (FCG)?

 Sector ETF report for FCG

-Additionally, sector ETFs offer convenient ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
+Sector ETFs also provide investors access to a broad group of companies in particular sectors that offer low risk and diversified exposure.
 Energy - Natural Gas is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 7, placing it in top 44%.
+It is currently ranked 4, placing it in top 25%.

 The ISE-Revere Natural Gas Index is an equal-weighted index comprised of exchange-listed companies that derive a substantial portion of their revenues from the exploration and production of natural gas.